 Want to know more?

-Eric Beyne obtained a degree in electrical engineering in 1983 and a Ph.D. in Applied Sciences in 1990, both from the Katholieke Universiteit Leuven, Belgium.
-Since 1986 he has been with imec in Leuven, Belgium where he has worked on advanced packaging and interconnect technologies.
-Currently, he is imec senior fellow, VP R&D and program director of imec’s 3D System Integration.
+Eric Beyne is a senior fellow, VP of R&D, and program director of 3D system integration at imec in Leuven, Belgium.
+He obtained a degree in electrical engineering in 1983 and a Ph.D. in Applied Sciences in 1990, both from the KU Leuven, Belgium.
+He has been with imec since 1986, working on advanced packaging and interconnect technologies.

 More about these topics: